dalaing/behaviors-and-events/blog/drafts/echo.md

 ```

 We are trying to test a network of type `InputIO -> Moment Output IO` using `Event InputCmd` as inputs and `Event [OutputCmd]` as outputs.

-The list of `OutputCmd`s is need to be able to check if certain outputs are happening simultaneously.
+The list of `OutputCmd`s is needed to be able to check if certain outputs are happening simultaneously.

-So we write a function to get from `Event InputCmd` to `InputIO`:
+We'll write a function to get from `Event InputCmd` to `InputIO`:
 ```haskell
 fanInput :: Event InputCmd -> InputIO
 fanInput eIn =